shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 ### ABOUT THE MEAL

 The development of this recipe came about by happy mistake.
-Have you ever taken stock of your pantry and refrigerator and pretended you were on Chopped?
+Have you ever taken stock of your pantry and refrigerator and pretended you were on the show Chopped?
 No?
 Me neither.
 Okay, maybe that is a thing I do, but in any case, that is how this recipe came to be.
 I originally made it with chuck roast before deciding to use chuck short rib instead.
-We also fine-tuned the recipes with a few tasty additions along the way.
+I also fine-tuned the dish with a few tasty additions along the way.

 #### What main ingredients do I need for this meal?